-Join Todd Perkins for an in-depth discussion in this video Try it: What's for lunch?, part of Teach Kids Programming with iOS.
+Join Todd Perkins for an in-depth discussion in this video Try it: What's for lunch?, part of Teaching iOS Programming to Kids.

 Before we write our code, let's take a tour of our Xcode project.
 Go in to click the Run button to run the application in the iOS simulator.
 If your simulator looks larger than mine does, and you want to shrink it down a little bit, you can go to Window>Scale, and change it there.
 On the screen I see today is: Wednesday, Bob is having nachos.
 This application is very simple.
 It shows the current day of the week which, as I am recording this movie, is Wednesday.
 And it says what is for lunch on that particular day of the week.